bacionejs/stuff/README.md

 - [ ] Include games which have special characters in their name

 ### Limitations
-- Data only contains words used by more than one game
+- **Data only contains words used by more than one game**
+- If you use zzfx and there are no word tokens which perfectly match at least one other game, then it is excluded.

 ## Developer Notes